 It is important to understand that building a sales forecast is an iterative process.
 It is very unlikely that the sales team will have good demand visibility for the first pass which is based heavily on prior year demand and initial harvest indications from your grower network.
 Of note, we have found that using more than the previous year’s demand provides little value to the process.
 Consumer habits change rapidly.
 The second and third forecast passes continue to refine quantity and timing based on customer discussions and continued grower feedback.
 The third pass should be an accurate vision of the demand for the coming year.
 Finally, the forecast should be reviewed at a detailed level throughout the year to adjust for raw material issues and changes in demand and customer delivery timing.

 As we mentioned at the outset of this article, one of our production challenges is the limited time that our main product is available.
-The graph below shows our annual production cycle.

 The implications are obvious.
 This spike pattern has significant implications to primary commodity purchasing decisions that include yield considerations and unforeseen demand.
 Other important issues to review include labor needs versus availability and the timing of other material purchases.
 The commodity will be coming in at a rapid rate.

 Improper planning, on the other hand, will lead to chaos.
 For example, labor costs can quickly get out of control if needed packaging and other ingredients are not on site at the right times or machinery is not properly maintained during these intervals.